OpBox/OpBox_Monitor/README.md

 WinCrit: Minimum accuracy required for switch (over last 100 trials)

--OpBoxMonitor code-
+OpBoxMonitor Code
+-
 One line in the sketch needs to be modified in order to function properly:

-In line 34, the dir_tables variable needs to be changed to reference the local directory in which the two .csv files from this repository are stored.
+In line 34, the dir_tables string needs to be changed to reference the local directory in which the two .csv files from this repository are stored.
 As long as both tables are stored in this location with original filenames, this is the only modification that needs to be made.